Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The frequency range perfectly covers the human ear from 15-20,000 Hz so that you won’t miss out on any beats.
 The one thing we weren’t crazy about on the M20X headphones is the non-removable headphone cable that some might find a bit of an annoyance.
-You may also want to try out the best on ear headphones.
+You may also want to try out the best on-ear headphones.

 The Status Audio CB-1 headphones have everything you might want from an excellent pair of DJ headphones.
 Not only do the CB-1 headphones shine with a large audio frequency range and an expansive soundstage, but they look great too.
-A slim and easily portable construction, these headphones sport a minimal, black & gold design that will look great when you’re on stage performing or in the studio mixing.
+With a slim and easily portable construction, these headphones sport a minimal, black & gold design that will look great when you’re on stage performing or in the studio mixing.

-Award: BEST FOR PROFESSIONAL RECORDING
+Award: BEST FOR PROLONGED USE

 WHY WE LIKE IT: If you are afraid of your ears or head getting uncomfortable after long periods of use, these Beyerdynamic headphones are your savior.
 The soft, circumaural velour ear pads and soft padded adjustable headband, allow you to listen for hours.

 The only caveat we had with the Beyerdynamic DT 770 Pro 32 DJ headphones is the short, non-detachable cable.
-The cable on these headphones come in at 1.6m and can’t be removed; however, a small extension cable can easily solve the problem.
+The cable on these headphones comes in at 1.6m and can’t be removed; however, a small extension cable can easily solve the problem.
 If you want to have tunes while working out, try the best headphones for working out.

 Award: BEST QUALITY